hyamamoto/bigjoke/README.md

 Credit
 ------

-This is a cloud-to-butt variant.
-This work is derived from awesome Steven Frank's [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt/) chrome extension.
+bigjoke is a 'cloud-to-butt' variant which is derived from Steven Frank's awesome [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt/) chrome extension.
-Hiroshi Yamamoto basically just red-bulled it.
+Hiroshi Yamamoto basically red-bulled it.
 Sure, I 'm not regretting.